UK government faces deadline to hand over Boris Johnson's messages to coronavirus inquiry - ExBulletin

 UK government faces deadline to hand over Boris Johnson’s messages to coronavirus inquiry

-The British government faces a deadline on Thursday afternoon to hand over a bundle of personal messages from former Prime Minister Boris Johnson to the national inquiry into the Covid-19 pandemic or face legal action at the following an investigation that Johnson himself set up.
+LONDON (AP) The British government faces a deadline Thursday afternoon to hand over a bundle of personal messages from former Prime Minister Boris Johnson to the country’s COVID-19 pandemic inquiry or face action. in court following an investigation that Johnson himself set up.

 Notebooks, diaries and WhatsApp messages between Johnson and other officials are key evidence that the head of the investigation, retired judge Heather Hallett, wants to see.